 Examples that work.
 Monthly close reconciliation in finance.
 Account research and call prep in sales.
 First-draft contract redline in legal.
 Internal report writing in operations.
 Customer ticket triage and response drafting in support.
 Pick yours.

-For each, assign your most leveraged person on that team to redesign the workflow with AI in the loop, on a thirty-day clock, with a specific output: a written description of the new process, the prompt and tool stack used, and the new cycle time compared to the old.
+For each, assign the champion on that team to redesign the workflow with AI in the loop, on a thirty-day clock, with a specific output: a written description of the new process, the prompt and tool stack used, and the new cycle time compared to the old.
 This is not a training deliverable.
 It is a process-engineering deliverable.
 The training falls out of it as a side effect, because the team running the workflow learns the new shape by doing the new shape.

 BCG’s data on this is direct.
 Companies that focus on 3.5 use cases see 2.1 times the ROI of companies spreading themselves across 6.1 use cases.
 The discipline is depth, not breadth.
 Three workflows redesigned to completion will move your usage numbers more than thirty workflows lightly touched.